Lost-Ark-Market-Online/LostArk-Market-Watcher/README.md

 In order to contribute to the LostArk Marketplace database, the contributor must be authenticated and aproved.

+### Limitations
+Right now it only works on 1080p and 4K resolutions.
+Support for 21:9 is on the works.

 ### Dependencies
 - TesseractOCR ( A compiled version for Windows x64 is included in this repository )
 - PyTesseract `pip install pytesseract`